CarlosMasio/masher/README.md

-Here’s a `README.md` file template for your hash generator tool that you can post on GitHub:
+Got it!
+Here’s an updated version of the `README.md` file for your **Masher** repository with the installation steps reflecting Puppeteer installation and script name changes:

 ---

-# MASHER

-A simple CLI tool built with Node.js to generate **MD5** and **SHA1** hashes locally.
-This tool allows you to input text, and it will return the corresponding MD5 and SHA1 hashes without relying on external websites.
+# Masher - Hash Generator Tool

+Masher is a Node.js CLI tool that uses **Puppeteer** to automate the process of generating **MD5** and **SHA1** hashes from a given text input.
+The tool interacts with an online MD5 hash generator and extracts the resulting hashes.

 ---

 ## Features

-- **MD5 Hash Generation**: Generate MD5 hashes from any input string.
-- **SHA1 Hash Generation**: Generate SHA1 hashes from any input string.
+- **Automated Hash Generation**: Automatically generates MD5 and SHA1 hashes from user-provided text.
-- **No External Dependencies**: Operates entirely offline with the built-in Node.js `crypto` module.
-- **Simple CLI Interface**: Easily use the tool via the terminal.
+- **Puppeteer-based Web Scraping**: Uses Puppeteer to interact with an online MD5 hash generator.
+- **Headless Browser**: Runs headlessly, no need for a browser interface.
+- **Simple CLI**: Easy-to-use command-line interface.

 ---

 ## Requirements

-- **Node.js**: The tool requires Node.js (version 12 or later) to run.
+- **Node.js**: Version 12 or later is required.
+- **Puppeteer**: To automate the process of generating hashes via a web interface.

 ---